Service Oriented Architecture

 - CO (Component Orientation) works for medium-large systems

-What is SOA
+What is Service Oriented Architecture

-SOA is an approach that helps design, implement and deploy large systems that are created from components that implement discrete business functions.
+SOA is an approach that helps design, implement, and deploy large systems that are created from components that implement discrete business functions.

 What is a Service